nmakke/SR-LivingReview/docs/sr.md

     - navigation
 ---

-- SR has been introduced by Gerwin D., Langley P., and Falkenhainer B.C. in independent research works back in 1970 aiming to redicsicover empirical laws.
+- SR has been introduced by Gerwin D., Langley P., and Falkenhainer B.C. in independent research works back in 1970 aiming to redisccover empirical laws.
--
+- At a later stage, SR was proposed by Koza as an evolutionary algorithm that represents mathematical expressions as unary-binary trees.

 # SR Problem definition